meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/chatbot/pipelines/README.md

 Once we have the fine-tuned model, we now need to evaluate it to understand its performance.
 Normally, to create a evaluation set, we should first gather some questions and manually write the ground truth answer.
 In this case, we created a eval set based on the Llama [Troubleshooting & FAQ](https://llama.meta.com/faq/), where the answers are written by human experts.
 Then we pass the evalset question to our fine-tuned model to get the model generated answers.
 To compare the model generated answers with ground truth, we can use either traditional eval method, eg. calcucate rouge score, or use LLM to act like a judge to score the similarity of them.

 First we need to start the VLLM servers to host our fine-tuned 8B model.
 Since we used peft library to get a LoRA adapter, we need to pass special arguments to VLLM to enable the LoRA feature.
 Now, the VLLM server actually will first load the original model, then apply our LoRA adapter weights.
+Then we can feed the eval_set json file into the VLLM servers and start the comparison evaluation.
+Notice that our model name is now called "chatbot" instead of "meta-llama/Meta-Llama-3-8B-Instruct".

 ```bash
 python -m vllm.entrypoints.openai.api_server  --model meta-llama/Meta-Llama-3-8B-Instruct --enable-lora --lora-modules chatbot=./chatbot-8b --port 8000  --disable-log-requests
 ```

-**NOTE** If encounter import error: "ImportError: punica LoRA kernels could not be imported.", this means that Vllm must be installed with punica LoRA kernels to support LoRA adapter, please use following commands to install the VLLM from source.
+**NOTE** If encounter import error: "ImportError: punica LoRA kernels could not be imported.", this means that VLLM must be installed with punica LoRA kernels to support LoRA adapter, please use following commands to install the VLLM from source.

 ```bash
 git clone https://github.com/vllm-project/vllm.git